Music

 Music At Ewell Castle School

 Pupils are encouraged to organise their own smaller bands and may use the facilities to practise at their own leisure.
-The Music Department hosts a weekly concert series in-house, an annual large-scale musical production performed at the Epsom Playhouse, an annual Christmas Cabaret at The Bourne Hall and an annual choral and instrumental concert at St Mary's Church as well as several other impressive events through the year.
-Our bi-annual music tour has seen our Chapel Choir perform at Notre Dame Cathedral and Cologne Cathedral.
+The Music Department hosts a weekly concert series in-house, 'Lunchtime Live', an annual large-scale musical production performed at the Epsom Playhouse, and an annual choral and instrumental concert at St Mary's Church as well as several other impressive events through the year.

 Visiting Music Teacher Lessons